IE-555/final-project-dshinde99/README.md

 ## 4. Create dataframe for all audio features

-* Initializes an empty list for storing audio features.
+* Initialize an empty list for storing audio features.
-* Uses the Spotify API to retrieve audio features for each track in the track_data.
+* Use the Spotify API to retrieve audio features for each track in the track_data.
-* Appends the audio features data to the feature_data list.
+* Append the audio features data to the feature_data list.
-* Combines all the feature data into a new DataFrame called data.
+* Combine all the feature data into a new DataFrame called data.

 ```
 feature_data = []